 McEvilley, T. (2002).
 The Shape of Ancient Thought: Comparative Studies in Greek and Indian Philosophies.
 New York: Allworth.

 In this article, I would like to discuss the Golden Cicada, including the story details explaining his background and the origin of his title.
-I ultimately suggest that the term was chosen because the Bodhisattva’s banishment to earth and eventual return to paradise recalls the metamorphic lifecycle of the real life insect.
+I ultimately suggest that the term was chosen because the celestial’s banishment to Earth and eventual return to paradise recalls the metamorphic lifecycle of the real life insect.

 Details about the extent of the former celestial’s punishment is revealed throughout the book.
 For instance, in chapter 33, a demon explains the source of the heavenly aura [2] around Tripitaka: